-MA Interior Design Students shortlisted in prestigious national competition.
+MA Students win Highly Commended and Commended in prestigious national design competition.

 The brief asked participating students to design a way to reinvigorate and/or repurpose an ageing commuter train station building, utilising its existing structures and resources.